 Wildlife biologists believe that hunting is not what's causing woodcock numbers to fall.
 Rather, the problem is an ongoing loss of habitat -- the places that woodcock need to feed, rest during their migrations, mate, and raise young.

-To boost woodcock numbers, we need to improve and create the young forest that these birds need for feeding, nesting, and rearing young.
-Creating openings in dense forest and allowing the openings to grow back naturally yields important living zones for woodcock -- and also for a great many other wild species that need this sort of habitat, from chestnut-sided warblers to ruffed grouse, from cottontail rabbits to bobcats, and including such reptiles as bog and wood turtles.
+To boost woodcock numbers, we must create and renew the young forest that these birds need for feeding, nesting, and rearing young.
+Creating openings in forest and allowing them to grow back naturally yields important living zones for woodcock -- and for a great many other wild species that also need this sort of habitat, from chestnut-sided warblers to ruffed grouse, cottontail rabbits to bobcats, and including such reptiles as box and wood turtles.

-Managers and biologists develop Best Management Practices (BMPs) specific to each region for improving and creating young-forest habitat.
+Managers and biologists develop Best Management Practices (BMPs) for improving and creating young-forest habitat.

 Biologists count woodcock and monitor population response to habitat improvement.
 Radio-telemetry-based research lets biologists track which habitats woodcock use and when they use them.

 Partners in each initiative work to get the word out to other public and private landowners, so that they can see woodcock habitat on recognized demonstration areas and then undertake habitat management to help woodcock on their own properties.
 This outreach effort helps inform and educate the public about areas and environments where more young forest is needed, as well as areas and environments where it is not necessary or where it would be unwise to create young forest.